 The accounting guidance for fair value measurements defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in its principal market, or in the absence of a principal market, the most advantageous market for the investment.
 The Foundation accounts for its investments at fair value.
 The Foundation has elected to report the fair value of certain NAV investments, primarily those included in other investments on the statements of financial position-modified cash basis, using the practical expedient.
 The practical expedient allows for the use of NAV, either as reported by the investee fund or as adjusted by the Foundation based on various factors, to be used to determine fair value, under certain conditions.
-The fair value of the investment is based on a combination of audited financial statements of the investees and monthly or quarterly statements received from the investees.
+The fair value of the investments received from the investees.
 In accordance with the guidance, the Foundation has categorized its investments, based on the priority of the inputs to the valuation technique, which gives the highest priority to quoted prices in active markets and the lowest priority to unobservable inputs, into a three-level fair value hierarchy.
 These levels are as follows:

-- Level 1: Inputs are quoted prices in active markets for identical instruments traded in active markets that the Foundation has the ability to access as of the measurement date.
-Level 1 securities include Treasury inflation-protected securities, mutual funds invested in bonds and equities, exchange traded real estate investment trusts, stocks, and futures. - Level 2: Valuation is based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable, or can be corroborated by, observable market data.
-Level 2 securities include mortgage-backed debt, structured and asset-backed debt, high yield debt and levered loans. - Level 3: Inputs are significant and unobservable and reflect the Foundation's own assumption about the assumptions that market participants would use in pricing an asset or liability.
+- Level 1: Inputs are quoted prices in active markets for identical instruments traded in active markets that the Foundation has the ability to access as of the measurement date. - Level 2: Valuation is based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable, or can be corroborated by, observable market data. - Level 3: Inputs are significant and unobservable and may reflect the Foundation's own assumption about the assumptions that market participants would use in pricing an asset or liability.
 Valuation techniques may include use of option pricing models, discounted cash flow models and similar techniques.
-Level 3 securities include collateralized loan obligations and fixed income securities.